Court: Improper to grant bail based on private security

 “Such a two-tiered system would “foster inequity and unequal treatment in favor of a very small cohort of criminal defendants who are extremely wealthy,” the judges said.

+In the past, applications for private-jail arrangements yielded mixed results.
+Defendants including fraudster Bernie Madoff, tax cheat Marc Dreier, former International Monetary Fund head Dominique Strauss-Kahn and Ng — who paid a firm $35,000 a week to watch him while awaiting trial on United Nations bribery charges — were released.

+But in addition to Boustani and Epstein, judges have rejected similar plans for Zarrab, the Turkish trader accused in an Iranian sanctions-busting scheme, and Dan Zhong, accused of running a forced labor scheme for a company owned by his uncle, Chinese billionaire Wenliang Wang.

-A lawyer for Boustani declined comment on the decision or plans to seek further review.
-The U.S. Attorney’s Office in Brooklyn also declined comment, and lawyers for Epstein did not immediately respond to questions about the impact on his case.
+A lawyer for Boustani declined to comment on the decision or planned to seek further review.
+The U.S. Attorney’s Office in Brooklyn also declined to comment, and lawyers for Epstein did not immediately respond to questions about the impact on his case.

 Comments